German engineering workers strike to press pay demands

 An agreement is not expected this week.
 Further strikes are planned for Wednesday in Baden-Wuerttemberg, Bavaria and North Rhine-Westphalia.

+German unions are pushing for inflation-beating wage hikes this year, confident politicians courting votes for a federal election due in September will back their demands.

-Reporting by Ilona Wissenbach in Stuttgart, Andreas Rinke in Berlin and Jan C. Schwartz in Hamburg; Writing by Michelle Martin; Editing by Alison Williams
+According to preliminary figures, annual inflation was running at 1.2 percent in April.
+(Reporting by Ilona Wissenbach in Stuttgart, Andreas Rinke in Berlin and Jan C. Schwartz in Hamburg; Writing by Michelle Martin; Editing by Alison Williams)